-PROFESSOR KIT WHITE: You know, I had this whole front sandbagged and water membrane up.
-And everything was fine until four and half feet.
-And then the pressure of the water was just too much.
-And we heard this explosion and we ran down and, of course, the doors had caved in.
+PROFESSOR KIT WHITE: You know, I had this whole front sandbagged, and a water membrane up.
+And everything was fine until about 4 and a half feet.
+And then, the pressure of the water was just too much.
+And we heard this explosion, and we ran down; of course, the doors had caved in.

 GONZALES: A lot of people are asking the same question.

-On the street there's an incessant drone of generators and pumps, large and small, pulling no one knows how much water out of basements.
+GONZALES: On the street, there's an incessant drone of generators and pumps - large and small - pulling no-one-knows-how-much water out of basements.
 Electrical and mechanical systems are trashed.
-And many large businesses, such as Standard and Poor's, Morgan Stanley, the Daily News, not to mention non profits like the ACLU, are displaced.
+And many large businesses - such as Standard and Poor's, Morgan Stanley, the Daily News - not to mention nonprofits like the ACLU, are displaced.